-Force-field.
-Consciousness functions like a force-field (e.g., electromagnetic field) that radiates a minimal level of energy required to operate certain systems in the brain, which control the individual activity.
+Force field.
+Consciousness functions like a force field (e.g., an electromagnetic field) that radiates the minimal level of energy required for operating certain systems in the brain, which control the individual’s activity.
 This speculation is supported by the following observations.
-First, when an animal (e.g., a human being) loses CΨ it cannot even stand on its feet.
-That is, CΨ is a source of energy required to operate certain systems that keep an animal on its feet and allow it to function effectively in the environment.
-Second, the level of CΨ changes from a high to a low and vice versa.
+First, when an animal (e.g., a human being) loses CΨ, it cannot even stand on its feet.
+That is, CΨ is a source of energy that is required for operating certain systems that keep an animal on its feet and allow it to function effectively in its environment.
+Second, the level of CΨ changes from high to low and vice versa.
 This change is reflected in different levels of alertness and mental sharpness.
-The reduction in vividness and CΨ level is one of the reasons for the need of sleep.
-Sleep restores the energy of many neurophysiological systems and probably the CΨ system as well.
-It is a well-known that after a sleep the level of alertness and mental sharpness is high.
-Furthermore, research on sleep and CΨ in humans revealed a systematic correlation between certain brain activity and levels of CΨ.
-A similar correlation has been found also in animals (e.g., Hobson, 2005; Joiner, 2016; Nir, Massimini, Boly & Tononi, 2013).
+A reduction in vividness and CΨ-level is one reason for the need to sleep.
+Sleep restores the energy of many neurophysiological systems, and probably the CΨ system as well.
+It is well known that after sleep one’s level of alertness and mental sharpness is high.
+Furthermore, research on sleep and CΨ in humans has revealed a systematic correlation between certain brain activity and levels of CΨ.
+A similar correlation has also been found in animals (e.g., Hobson, 2005; Joiner, 2016; Nir, Massimini, Boly & Tononi, 2013).

 Effects.
-Since CΨ is conceived of analogously to a force-field, the question: how is it possible that a non-physical process affects a physical process, found its solution.
+Since CΨ is conceived of as analogous to a force field, the question of how it is possible for a nonphysical process to affect a physical process finds its solution.
 The reason is that this conception of CΨ does not violate the principle of “causal closure”, which proposes that for every physical effect there must be a physical cause (e.g., Kim, 2011).
-Given this principle and the physicalism approach to CΨ, according to which CΨ is identical to a certain brain neurophysiological activity or that a certain brain activity realizes CΨ, the following argument can be proposed as true.
-Assuming (1) that the human brain creates CΨ, and (2) that a robotic brain, which is identical to the human brain, is created, then one may conclude that the robot brain creates CΨ.
+Given this principle and the physicalist approach to CΨ, according to which CΨ is identical to a certain brain neurophysiological activity or a certain brain activity realizes CΨ, the following argument can be proposed.
+Assuming that (1) the human brain creates CΨ, and (2) a robotic brain, which is identical to the human brain, is created, one may conclude that the robot brain creates CΨ.
 This conclusion can be countered in the following way.

-One may argue that assumption (2) is impossible even if we systematically replace every cell and synapse in a human brain with similar artificial components made of, for example, silicon, because these artificial components have properties that differ from human brain’s components.
-(For other possible arguments that counter such approaches as the identity theories, functionalism and zombies see Chalmers, 1966; Kim, 2011).
-In view of this, one may raise a specific argument, “specific physicalism”, that suggests that only humans’ brain (or monkeys, dogs, cats, etc.) can produce CΨ (for similar idea see Davis, 2008; Farrell, 1950).
-Thus, an identical artificial brain to a human brain, a robotic brain, cannot produce CΨ.
-This argument may be supported by the everyday observation that only these creatures (humans, monkeys etc.) are capable of producing other creatures (their sons and daughters) who also are endowed with CΨ.
+One may argue that assumption (2) is impossible even if we systematically replace every cell and synapse in a human brain with similar artificial components—made of silicon, for example—because these artificial components have properties that differ from the human brain’s components.
+(For other possible arguments that counter approaches such as identity theories, functionalism, and zombies, see Chalmers, 1996; Kim, 2011).
+In view of this, one may raise a specific argument, “specific physicalism”, which suggests that only the brains of humans (or monkeys, dogs, cats, etc.) can produce CΨ (for a similar idea see Davis, 2008; and Farrell, 1950).
+Thus an artificial brain that is functionally identical to a human brain, a robotic brain, cannot produce CΨ.
+This argument may be supported by the everyday observation that only these creatures (humans, monkeys etc.) are capable of producing other creatures (their sons and daughters), who also are endowed with CΨ.

 Conclusions